 Bonsai can make a wonderful houseplant (and a lovely gift) but only if some consideration goes into choosing a type.
 Here are guidelines for choosing and caring for a bonsai tree that will live its life indoors.

-Research your indoor bonsai to find out if it’s a tropical plant or a subtropical plant.
+Research your selected species to find out if it’s a tropical plant or a subtropical plant.
 If it’s tropical, it will enjoy warm temperatures all year.
 It will be comfortable where you are comfortable.
 If it’s a subtropical plant, give it a winter placement where it will experience temperatures that are cooler than those of your main living space.
 An entryway, enclosed porch or unheated bedroom would do the trick.

 Both tropical and subtropical bonsai will benefit from higher humidity than normal.
 To provide this, stand the pot on a tray of damp gravel.
 Cluster several plants together to further create and conserve moisture in the air.
 Kitchens and bathrooms tend to be more humid than other rooms, so they may be a good site for your indoor bonsai, as long as their air temperature and light level are also adequate.